 Taking these factors into consideration, no two projects will achieve the same quality and level of noise reduction using the same acoustic product.

-Reflective and Absorptive Sound Barriers
+Reflective and Absorptive Acoustic Barriers

 There are two types of timber acoustic barriers that deal with unwanted noise: reflective and absorptive.

 For noise issues within a confined space where reflective barriers are unsuitable, an absorptive barrier is the best solution as it traps and breaks down sound frequency, diffusing sound waves completely, rather than reflecting it in a different direction.
 For example, two parallel reflective barriers could, in some settings, increase noise levels in the space between them as the sound energy ricochets off each fence.
 Here, absorptive barriers would eliminate the sound waves, overcoming any chance of reverberation.
+Using Jacksons’ absorptive acoustic barriers as an example, they feature:

 It cannot be said which type of sound barrier is better: reflective and absorptive barriers are suitable for different sites and their individual needs.
 We recommend a qualified sound engineer is consulted prior to a product being specified; a professional acoustician can provide a detailed report to help you make an informed decision.
 We have a list of independent sound engineers that cover the country—please contact us for details of an engineer in your area or to initially discuss your requirements.